AARP's Top Picks for San Antonio

 Discover Centuries of Culture

-Visit the San Antonio Missions Historical Park, which officially opened in 1983, and learn about centuries of history and culture.
-A great way to enjoy the park is by walking, biking or driving along the Mission Trail, a nine-mile pathway along the San Antonio River.
-You'll see the five missions of San Antonio: Mission San Antonio de Valero (the Alamo), Mission Concepcion, Mission San Jose, Mission San Juan Capistrano and Mission San Francisco de la Espada.
-There is no admission fee at any of the missions, however, donations are accepted.
-For those with mobility issues, each of the major sites in the park is partially wheelchair accessible and a wheelchair is available for loan at each site.
+Visit the San Antonio Missions Historical Park, which officially opened in 1983, and learn about hundreds of years of history and culture.
+A great way to enjoy the park is by walking, biking or driving along the Mission Trail, a pathway along the San Antonio River.
+You’ll see four missions: Mission Concepción, Mission San José, Mission San Juan Capistrano and Mission San Francisco de la Espada.
+It’s about 2.5 miles from one mission to the next.
+There is no admission fee at any of the missions; however, donations are accepted.
+They’re all partially wheelchair accessible, with wheelchairs available for loan at each.
 Restrooms also are wheelchair accessible.

 -